 That isn’t to say that the kids don’t also have some responsibility to be respectful of their surroundings.
 One thing I’ve found is that they’re more likely to be respectful if they feel invested.

 Even my boys, who are not big on noticing these types of things, are kinder to the throw pillows they’ve helped to pick out.
-They’re proud of the décor in their rooms.
-My eight-year-old points out the chalkboard globe I got him to visitors as a “Post-Zombie Apocalypse” version of the world.
+They’re proud of the decor in their rooms.
+When my son was eight, he liked to point out the chalkboard globe I got him to visitors as a “Post-Zombie Apocalypse” version of the world.
 Hey, whatever works!

-Now, my four-year-old absolutely loves to help decorate and has for a couple of years.
-In fact, I had to re-photograph a tablescape a couple of years ago because she had snuck in a few of her toys.
+Now, my youngest absolutely loves to help decorate and has since she was tiny.
+In fact, I had to re-photograph a tablescape when she was a toddler because she had snuck in a few of her toys.
 She sometimes will move things around on shelves or tables, but it really doesn’t bother me.
 Perfection isn’t my goal.

 Overall, I think that’s exactly the lesson to end on.
 Having things look pretty in our home isn’t the same as needing things to be perfect.
 When you’re decorating with kids, things are never going to be perfect, and that’s completely okay.
 After all, there are memories in the “mess”!